What Is the Relation Between Grade Points and Credits?

 Why Credits Are Important in Academic Planning

-If a 6-credit project is coming in the final year, scoring high in it can significantly increase your CGPA.
+Example: If there is a 6-credit project in the final year, a good score in it can significantly boost your CGPA.

 What Happens If You Fail a High-Credit Subject?